Find Free Snohomish County Public Records: Arrest, Probation & More

 If you want to look up someone’s criminal record, the best place to start is with the county court system, including the Snohomish County Superior Court as well as the county district court and municipal courts.
 However, other agencies also maintain a public records repository that can be used.

-Run a Criminal Record Search Through the Snohomish County Superior Court
+Perform a Criminal Record Search in Snohomish County Through the Superior Court

 The Snohomish County Superior Court hears criminal cases involving felonies committed in the county.
 The court may also try misdemeanor cases at its discretion, but these are typically tried by the district and municipal courts.